yonaka66/risc-v-docs/registers.md

   </tr>
 </table>

-Registers can be accessed by their name or their **alias**, e.g the following instuctions are equivalent:
+Registers can be accessed by their name or their **alias**, therefore the following instuctions are equivalent:

 ```asm
 li x5, 4